mvhensbergen/bakrestore/README.md

 Please note that this script comes WITHOUT WARRANTY and just provides some very RUDIMENTARY functionality, so your mileage may vary.
 Having said that, feedback or pull requests are always welcomed!
 It was made and tested on Ubuntu 20.04.

 Note that the script requires
-1. installation of a working [MSSQl server](https://docs.microsoft.com/en-us/sql/linux/quickstart-install-connect-ubuntu?view=sql-server-ver15)
+1. installation of a working [MSSQL server](https://docs.microsoft.com/en-us/sql/linux/quickstart-install-connect-ubuntu?view=sql-server-ver15)
 2. installation of [mssql-tools](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-setup-tools?view=sql-server-ver15)
 3. authentication is basic SA password
 4. restoring to a MSSQL server running on the same machine as the script.